 Lock Lane, Sandling, Maidstone ME14 3AU

-The Hop Farm Family Park is jammed with attractions and activities for young children and fabulous places to eat and drink.
-Attractions include the ever-popular Giant Jumping Pillows, Driving School, Magic Castle, Bumper Carz, outdoor Adventure Play area, children’s rides, live magic shows and discos from the entertainment team in the Big Red Barn.
+The Hop Farm Family Park is jammed with attractions and activities for young children.
+Attractions coming on-stream during 2021, as lockdown restrictions ease, include the ever-popular Giant Jumping Pillows, Driving School, Magic Castle, Bumper Carz, Outdoor Adventure Play area, children’s rides, live magic shows and discos from the entertainment team in the Big Red Barn.

 The Animal Farm features donkeys, horses, goats, sheep, chickens and more for cuddly encounters.
-Watch out for events during the holidays, including visits from Paddington and Paw Patrol.
+Watch out for special children’s events during the holidays.

 Maidstone Road, Paddock Wood, Tonbridge TN12 6PY